How to Use Buddha Good Luck Charms?

 Medicine Buddha With Wu Lou Keychain

-- It's about 1" x 4" big.
-Expect to pay around $20 plus shipping.
+- It is roughly 1" x 4" in size.
+Expect to spend about $20 in addition to shipping.

 Money Buddha Keyring